rotorvideos/developer-docs/source/includes/_previews.md

 ## Get Previews

-Return the available previews for a given style.
+Return the available preview videos for a track with a given style.

 > To get the previews for a track use the following: